amtoine/puny-world/README.md

 }
 ```

-and `$puny.animations` has been added to the metadata file.
+and `$puny.animations` has been added to the [metadata file].

+[metadata file]: metadata/punyworld-overworld-tiles.nuon